Baby Hummingbirds: (Egg to Fledgling)

 What is the size of a hummingbird egg?

 Hummingbird eggs are roughly the size of a coffee bean and weigh between 0.4 grams to 1.4 grams.
-A hummingbird egg weighs a little more than an average small metal paperclip, which weighs roughly 1 gram.
-These white eggs are less than ½ inch long in length.

 How long does it take for a hummingbird egg to hatch?

 Hummingbird eggs have a better chance of survival when 2 eggs are laid.
-They rely on each other’s heat to stay warm during the stages of being an egg to when they hatch.
+They rely on each other’s heat to stay warm during the delicate stages of being an egg to when they hatch.

-There are times when a hummingbird nest will only have one egg.
+On occasion, you may find a nest with only one egg.
 Born naked, not having any feathers to keep warm, and lacking body heat from a potential sibling decreases their chances of survival.

-It is very important to distribute the heat evenly around the eggs so as not to “overcook” them, ensuring success in proper development.
 A few degrees of fluctuation in temperature can spell disaster for the baby chicks and can mean the difference between life and death within 15 to 30 minutes.

 Throughout the incubation process, the mother hummingbird will use her beak and feet to turn the eggs over several times a day to prevent the eggs from overheating.

-The incubation process can sometimes take longer by a few days in colder weather and can create a less stable environment for the chicks and make them weak.
+This process can sometimes take longer by a few days in colder weather and can create a less stable environment for the chicks and make them weak.

 The physical act of sitting on the eggs to incubate and transfer heat from her underbelly region to her eggs is called “brooding”.
-The term brooding is a behavior where birds sit on their eggs to incubate them and is different than using the word brood as a noun, referring to a family of offspring.
+The term brooding is a behavior where birds sit on their eggs to incubate them and is different from using the word brood as a noun, referring to a family of offspring.

 During brooding, the mother hummingbird sits quietly on her nest while exhibiting characteristics of daydreaming or being in a deep trance.